-As a result of the rapidly expanding digital age, a new breed of software has been developed aimed at the recruitment sector.
+As a result of the rapidly expanding digital age, a new breed of software has been developed aimed at the recruitment industry.
 These automated systems and time-saving devices are the in-thing, but for how long?
+We give our view on whether the latest recruitment technology is worth the investment.

 The list of technological gadgets and systems includes an automated CV program that saves recruiters having to read through hundreds of CVs, a 3D online simulation program, where job applicants face an employer with steely eyes who demands solutions to various problems, and a video-based interview product, which fires just three questions at candidates via an online webcam a system designed to make the hiring process quicker.